guardian/manage-frontend/docs/00-lightweight-architecture-decisions.md

 ## Decision

-For all architectural decisions in this project, an architectural decision document will be created with a filename of `XX-decision-title.md` where XX is the monotonically increasing number described in the linked document.
+For all architectural decisions in this project, an architectural decision record will be created with a filename of `XX-decision-title.md` where XX is the monotonically increasing number described in the linked document.

 ## Status